 Baste the base of a medium sized round baking dish (with an internal diameter of 30-32cm) with the butter (do not substitute the butter with olive oil, as the crust at the base of the paspaliara will not form)

-Add½ cup of water to the bowl that the filling was in and wash down the sides of bowl to capture any remaining filling.
-Add this to the baking dish.
+Add 1⁄2 cup of water to the bowl that the filling was in and wash down the sides of bowl to capture any remaining filling.
+Add this to the baking dish too.
 Note: The filling should be wet enough so that when you press your hand down on it, water rises to the surface

-Leave the paspaliara to sit until ALL the polenta on the top looks wet; about 30-60minutes
+Leave the paspaliara to sit until ALL the polenta on the top looks wet; about 30-40minutes

 Baking the paspaliara...

 Drizzle the top generously with EVOO so all the polenta is moistened with the oil (at this point you can freeze the pie and bake it another day without even needing to defrost it)

 Serving the paspaliara...

 Allow the paspaliara to rest for 20 minutes before serving.
 Slice the paspaliara into wedges and serve warm with a Greek salad and your favourite glass of wine!
 Kali Orexi!